-Separate and apart from the determination of the school's goals and student academic achievement expectations, DC PCSB staff has determined that the school has not committed a material violation of law or of its charter, has adhered to generally accepted accounting principles (GAAP), has not engaged in a pattern of fiscal mismanagement, and is economically viable.
+Separate and apart from the determination of the school's goals and student academic achievement expectations, DC PCSB staff has determined that the school has not committed a material violation of the law or of its charter, has adhered to generally accepted accounting principles (GAAP), did not engage in a pattern of fiscal mismanagement, and is economically viable.

-Based on these findings, DC PCSB staff recommends that the DC PCSB Board vote to deny the charter renewal application of City Arts & Prep PCS, with the school closing at the end of SY 2018-19.
+Based on these findings, the DC PCSB Board voted 5 - 2 to deny the charter renewal application of City Arts & Prep PCS on December 17, 2018, with the school closing on June 30, 2019.